Can I find out who owns a piece of property in this office?

 Yes.
 We can look up information on any property in Gibson County.
 For your convenience, property information can also be seen online at Tennessee Property Data.

-Is this where I pay my property taxes?
+Is this where I pay my county property taxes?

 No. County property taxes as well as City of Bradford, Gibson, and Yorkville property taxes are paid in the Trustee’s office or online at Gibson County Trustee.
 All other city property taxes are paid at the respective City Hall.

 Why have my property taxes gone up?